 You can also follow our mix of work on Medium, where we publish a mix every day of new, shorter work and items from our archives.
 Our collection has its own RSS feed, or you can log into Medium with a Twitter account, visit our collection, and click Follow.

 Does my Web subscription work with the iOS app?
 And vice-versa?

 Yes!
 We use a password-free account system.

 If you have subscribed via the iOS app (a Newsstand subscription), you can read The Magazine in any browser.
 Launch the app and tap the settings (gear) icon.
 Tap Register Email Address, and an email (within the app) pops up.
 You can use any return address that you have set in iOS, not just the one that you use with the App Store.
-When you receive the email on your iOS device or another device, copy the link and paste it the browser you want to authorize.
-After you’ve done that once, you can send email from the Web to authorize other browsers.
+When you receive the email on your iOS device or another device, copy the link and paste it in the browser you want to authorize.
+After you’ve done that once, you can send email from the Web site to authorize other browser software.

 How do I unsubscribe?